taylor-a-barnes/cp2k/docs/methods/properties/x-ray/delta-kick.md

 This tutorial shows how to run a Real-Time Time-Dependent DFT calculation using the so-called δ-kick approach to compute absorption electronic spectra.

-We warmly recommend having a look first at the Linear-Response approach, for instance at [the X-Ray frequencies](./tddft).
+We recommend having a look first at the Linear-Response approach, for instance at [the X-Ray frequencies](./tddft).
 See also this article and the supplementary information: LINK

 This tutorial is structured as follows: